 1989 North American Wetlands Conservation Act

-Provides matching grants to partnerships to carry out wetlands conservation projects in the United States, Canada, and Mexico for the benefit of wetlands-associated migratory birds and other wildlife.
-Since 1991, more than 6,790 partners have received more than $2 billion in grants for more than 3,305 projects.
-Those partners have contributed another $4.2 billion in matching funds to improve over 32 million acres of wetlands and habitat benefiting waterfowl.
+Provides matching grants to partners to carry out wetland conservation projects in the United States, Canada, and Mexico for the benefit of wetland-associated migratory birds and other wildlife.
+Since 1991, more than 6,800 partners have received more than $2.1 billion in grants for over 3,300 projects.
+Those partners have contributed another $4.3 billion in matching funds to improve over 32 million acres of wetlands and habitat benefiting waterfowl.

 1990 Partners in Flight